IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/07_Configuring ASP.NET MVC example.md

 ​<a id="_run_the_sample"></a>Run the sample.

-Run the sample and select some item from the dropdown.
+Run the sample and select an item from the dropdown.
 After that click on "Update" button in order to update the current employee value.

 ![](images/igCombo_updated_MVC_example.png)

 ### <a id="_Related_Content"></a>Related Content

-The following topics provide additional information related to this topic.

 -	[Binding igCombo to Data Overview](igCombo-Data-Binding.html): This topic discusses the different ways to data bind the `igCombo` control as well as other details related to data binding.